-PREDICT program a model for global pandemic preventionNovember 30th, 2012 in Diseases, Conditions, Syndromes /
+PREDICT program a model for global pandemic preventionNovember 30, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Groundbreaking efforts by PREDICT, a project led by the One Health Institute at the University of California, Davis, are highlighted today in the medical journal The Lancet as a model for a new, globally coordinated pandemic prevention strategy.

 PREDICT is part of the U.S. Agency for International Development's Emerging Pandemic Threats Program, which builds on the understanding that humans, wildlife and the environment are inextricably linked.

 "Our UC Davis-led team is using state-of the-art tools to discover and characterize new viruses around the world with the aim of identifying emerging threats and stopping them early, so that pandemics like HIV/AIDS and SARS are averted," said Jonna Mazet, paper co-author and PREDICT director.
 Mazet is the executive director of the One Health Institute within the School of Veterinary Medicine.